 My work is a mashup of indigenous spiritualism, popular culture, the metaphysical and outsider Zen.

-I create two-dimensional, mixed-media art out of found materials, beadwork, Haitian drapo, embroidery, and paint in a way that could be loosely described as low-relief assemblage.
+I create two-dimensional, mixed-media art out of found materials, beadwork, elements of Haitian drapo, embroidery, and paint in a way that could be loosely described as low-relief assemblage.

-For these very reasons, I classify my work as ritualistic pop art.
+For these reasons, I classify my work as ritualistic pop art.